Emphatic Pronoun or Intensive Pronoun

 Sometimes Compound Personal Pronouns are used to emphasize the noun.

 Such function words are called Emphatic Pronouns or Intensive Pronouns.

 Examples of Emphatic Pronoun

-Emphatic pronoun cannot be used as subject.
+An emphatic pronoun cannot be used as a subject.
 They are placed immediately after the pronoun or noun which they emphasize.
 We don’t use these as the object of a verb.

 Here are some examples.
 These function words are in bold letters.

 - I myself did it.

 - I myself checked all the paid bills. (‘myself’ emphasizes ‘I’)

 - I myself will try to solve this problem.

 - I myself carried his lunchbox and gave him.